Lonimokio/ImCon/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you have any suggestions, encounter any problems, or would like to submit a pull request, please do so!

 ## License